ChainAgnostic/namespaces/cosmos.md

 account address and `cosmosvaloper` for a validator address.
 For further information, see the [accounts][] section of the Cosmos documentation.

+These addresses can be validated with the following regular expressions, as the hexadecimals are normalized to lowercase: `cosmos[0-9a-f]{32}` for wallet addresses, `cosmosvaloper[0-9a-f]{32}` for validators.

 ### Test Cases

 TODO